 This is my husband and my theater-based, education program.
 Established in 1991 and performing throughout CT.
 We took quite a hit during Covid.
 With the success of our Shakespeare Reading Series, however, we decided to refocus our energies to not only use great talents to perform our characters in schools, but also find ways to excite and challenge those talents to stay competitive in this oh-so-tough industry.
-Our Shakespeare Alive! reading series will continue in January with Othello and we look forward to bringing our fabulously talented actors together with talented new playwrights.
+Our Shakespeare Alive! reading series continues in 2022 and we look forward to bringing our fabulously talented actors together with talented new playwrights.
 Oh what magic we could make!

 Visit our website to learn more and, if the spirit moves, donate your tax-deductible "gift" to help keep our actors employed!
 DONATE HERE!

 HISTORY ALIVE CHARACTERS!

 “Success is a ladder you cannot climb with your hands in your pockets."

 Depression Era strong and a passionate Women's Libber long before the phrase was even coined, mom was 97 when she finally let go and let God take over.
 Just prior to her going into a nursing home, I was helping her "republish" her cat fantasy trilogy, The Phantom Sleuth.
 I do believe mom was hanging on until she knew it was "out there."
 She passed peacefully right after it hit the stands in February.